Close

 • It is used as a residential space, warehouse/storeroom, or outhouse.

-• The land on which this building is located is assessed for land revenue or a local rate evaluated and collected by government officers.
+• The land on which this building is located is assessed for land revenue or a local rate, which government officers evaluate and collect.

 Categorizing a particular amount earned as agricultural income takes into account several other factors, such as: